Choose a language:

 The digital public services that make Denmark an egovernment leader

-1. NemID: A digital identification tool used everywhere
+1. MitID: A digital identification tool used everywhere

-NemID, which translates to “easy ID”, is the e-identification service that’s key to a digital Denmark.
+MitID, which translates to “my ID”, is the e-identification service that’s key to a digital Denmark.
 It enables Danish residents and businesses to identify themselves electronically for all digital services, both public and private, as well as sign documents and log in to digital banking, health services, taxes, and much more.

 Denmark carried out the first pilot project for digital signatures in 1999.
 11 years later, NemID was introduced.
 This was a form of two-factor authentication in which residents used a key card to verify their identity.